 Be an active listener

 Many people emphasised the importance of being a good listener, and not interrupting.
 This was seen as being very important.

 As Sandra highlighted, “Good listeners, they take the time.
 They show you with their body language.
 They let you finish your sentence.
 It’s your experience… They listen to you, and what you’ve got to say.
 They don’t have to provide answers.”

 Sometimes it can be hard for a person with cancer to communicate, because of the physical and mental effort it requires.
-But communication can take many forms, and simple things, like text messages can be helpful.
-Raid thought that people could be creative in the ways they chose to communicate.
+But communication can take many forms, and simple things, like text messages, can be helpful.
+Raid thought people could be creative in the ways they chose to communicate.

 “Communicating by phone can be very tiring.
 So people would do short calls or emails.
 People found their own ways of keeping in touch.
 I had a friend who would send silly jokes.
 It was her way of letting me know she was thinking of me.”

 Some of the comments that people found particularly unhelpful included being told to “go to America for treatment” or to “try this diet”.
 Perhaps people do this because they don’t know what else to say, or they think they should provide solutions.
 It can be tempting to come up with suggestions, but what is more important is to be genuine and supportive, even if you know the conversation will be difficult.
 As Raid and others noticed, “people can ask, ‘How are you feeling now?’ …but people don’t really want to know too much, they’d rather you said you were fine, even if you’re not.”